AdobeDocs/commerce-admin.en/help/stores-purchase/paypal-payflow-pro.md

 ## Customer workflow

-1. **Customer goes to checkout** - During checkout, the customer chooses to pay with PayPal PayFlow Pro, and enters the credit card information.
+1. **Customer goes to checkout** - During checkout, the customer chooses to pay with PayPal Payflow Pro, and enters the credit card information.
 Customers are not required to have personal PayPal accounts.
 However, depending on the merchant country, customers can also use their personal PayPal account to pay for the order.
 1. **Customer submits order** - The customer submits the order, and the order information is sent to PayPal for processing.
 The customer does not leave the checkout page of your site.
 1. **PayPal completes the transaction** - Payments are accepted at the time the order is placed.
 Depending on the payment action specified n the configuration, either a sales order or a sales order and an invoice is created.